Subscribe to Here’s the Deal, our politics newsletter for analysis you won’t find anywhere else.

 READ MORE: As resources go to fight European and American monkeypox outbreaks, some see inequity in African response

 If you’re not sure about your eligibility, contact your local health department to discuss their guidelines or see a medical provider, whether that’s your primary care provider or someone at a community health center.
+Vaccines are available by appointment at sexual health clinics, medical centers and other places where health care is provided, and you can schedule them through your local or state health department.

 Certain antiviral medications can be used to treat MPV infections.
 But getting those drugs can be difficult, requiring extra time and effort on the part of medical professionals.